bakerds/TTL2024/routing-security/README.md

 #### Object types

-- route/route6: describes a prefix that you will originate
+- **route/route6**: describes a prefix that you will originate
     - Maintained By: links the record to your ARIN organization
     - Prefix: the prefix you plan to announce
     - Origin: the ASN that will originate the prefix
     - Description: your organization's name and address, and any additional information about the prefix
-- as-set: specifies a set of Autonomous System Numbers (ASNs) through which traffic can be routed.
+- **as-set**: specifies a set of Autonomous System Numbers (ASNs) through which traffic can be routed.
 Useful if you have downstream ASNs (customers)
     - AS Set Name: the unique name of the as-set
     - Description: your organization's name and address, and any additional information about the as-set
     - Members: ASNs and as-set names that are included in the as-set
-- aut-num: specifies an ASN and its routing policies
+- **aut-num**: specifies an ASN and its routing policies
     - Maintained By: links the record to your ARIN organization
     - ASN: the ASN described by this object
     - AS Name: a human-readable nickname for the ASN
     - Description: your organization's name and address, and any additional information about the autonomous system
     - Routing Policy Specifications:
         - Import: IPv4 import policy
         - Export: IPv4 export policy
         - Default: IPv4 default routing policy
         - Mp Import: multi-protocol import policy (multi-protocol support added later for IPv6)
         - Mp Export: multi-protocol export policy
         - Mp Default: multi-protocol default routing policy
         - Remarks: additional comments or notes visible to the public
-- route-set: a set of of IPv4 prefixes, IPv6 prefixes, and other route-sets that can be used in aut-num policy specifications
+- **route-set**: a set of of IPv4 prefixes, IPv6 prefixes, and other route-sets that can be used in aut-num policy specifications
     - Route Set Name: the unique name of the route-set
     - Description: your organization's name and address, and any additional information about the route-set
     - Members: a list of IPv4 prefixes or route-sets to include
     - Mp Members: a list of IPv6 prefixes or route-sets to include
     - Members by Reference: a list of organizations whose route objects should be included in the route-set
     - Remarks: additional comments or notes visible to the public

 #### Example objects: